Family Centered Treatment® (FCT)

 Practically speaking this means that FCT requires a commitment of management to provide:

-• Training of supervisors to enable certified FCT supervisor status; a six-month process that is both on-line and live demonstration which will also require phone system, web access, and electronic information devices and capacity
+• Training of supervisors to enable certified FCT supervisor status; a six-month process that is both on-line and live demonstration which will also require a phone system, web access, and electronic information devices and capacity

 • Peer supervision via a weekly team meeting process which requires office space and materials for face-to-face training and peer supervision of staff members.
 High performing teams are optimized at personnel counts of 8-12.

-• Monthly staffing of each FCT case utilizing a family systems model of review known as a MIGS (Mapping, Issues, Goals, Strategies) which requires space for the team to meet, printing and copying capacity, and white boards
+• Monthly staffing of each FCT case utilizing a family systems model of review known as a MIGS (Mapping, Issues, Goals, Strategies) which requires space for the team to meet, printing and copying capacity, and white boards.

-• Weekly supervision to assure fidelity to the FCT model which requires an office or Health Insurance Portability and Accountability Act (HIPAA)-compliant location for meeting
+• Weekly supervision to assure fidelity to the FCT model which requires an office or Health Insurance Portability and Accountability Act (HIPAA)-compliant location for meeting.

 • Key treatment-related documents that must be produced for each case that are critical to each phase of FCT treatment and that provide the hard documents to demonstrate fidelity to the model require printing and copying capacity